JadeJaber/jadejaber.github.io/_posts/articles/2017-03-02-deploy-hdp-cloud-on-aws-or-azure.md

   - cloud
   - azure
 title: >-
-  How to deploy my Hortonworks HDP cluster in the clou with Amazon AWS and Microsoft Azure
+  How to deploy my Hortonworks HDP cluster in the cloud with Amazon AWS and Microsoft Azure
 ---
 ## On Amazon AWS